PawanKumar-Dev/dd/README.md

 - Real-time availability checking
 - Live pricing from ResellerClub
-- Support for 400+ TLDs
+- Support for 400+ TLDs with comprehensive mappings
-- Promotional pricing support
 - Cached pricing for performance

 ### Payment Processing